Poikilos/WildPortal/README.md

 * Test world to world teleport

 ##Troubleshooting:
-If you get any "No actual world" errors, you probably need to open your CSV file in notepad++ and replace all instances of your incorrect world name and set them to the actual name of the world you are using (this solution will work if the problem was caused by moving to a new world after already having entries in WildPortal.csv) in the SourceWorld and DestinationWorld columns.
+If teleporter does not work or you get any "no world named" errors, you probably need to open your CSV file in notepad++ and replace all instances of your incorrect world name and set them to the actual name of the world you are using (this solution will work if the problem was caused by moving to a new world after already having entries in WildPortal.csv) in the SourceWorld and DestinationWorld columns.